★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 Prognosis and When to Image or Refer

-Most uncomplicated mechanical neck pain improves substantially within a few weeks, though it can recur.
-Whiplash recovery is less uniform: most Grade I–II cases improve within weeks to a few months, but a meaningful minority develop persistent symptoms, and early reassurance plus a return to normal motion improves the odds.
+Most uncomplicated mechanical neck pain improves substantially within a few weeks, though it can recur, especially when the posture and movement habits that caused it go unaddressed.
 Imaging is not needed for typical neck pain.
 It becomes appropriate when there are red flags or signs that point beyond a mechanical problem — progressive arm weakness or numbness, signs of spinal cord involvement (clumsy hands, gait changes), suspected fracture after trauma, or pain that fails to respond to a reasonable course of conservative care.
 In those situations we refer for advanced imaging or to the appropriate specialist rather than continuing manual treatment.

-How we treat neck pain & whiplash at DT Chiropractic
+How we treat neck pain at DT Chiropractic

 After a thorough exam to pinpoint the source of your pain, we build a plan that may include gentle, specific chiropractic adjustments to restore motion, soft-tissue and Active Release therapy to release tight muscles, and simple at-home stretches and posture work.
-For accident-related neck pain, we document your injuries and care thoroughly for your attorney and auto insurer.
+The strongest evidence supports pairing hands-on care with active exercise — so we treat the painful segment and give you the tools to keep it from coming back.

-Our doctors treat neck pain & whiplash at all three North Georgia offices — Canton, Cartersville, and Rome — with same- or next-day appointments and a bilingual team.
+Our doctors treat neck pain at all three North Georgia offices — Canton, Cartersville, and Rome — with same- or next-day appointments and a bilingual team.

 Looking for care near you?
-See our local neck pain & whiplash pages for Canton, Cartersville, and Rome.
+See our local neck pain pages for Canton, Cartersville, and Rome.

 Treatments we may use

-Struggling with neck pain & whiplash?
+Struggling with neck pain?
 Same- or next-day appointments at our Canton, Cartersville & Rome offices — no contracts, no pressure. ★★★★★ 5.0 · 300+ Google reviews

 What to expect at your visit